Lacrosse, Sports

 The Terriers responded about a minute later, when Tessa Geddes landed a shot.
 But BC’s offense immediately regrouped after the faceoff and continued to attack the BU defense, hoping to regain its lead.
 The Eagles did just that, as Mia Mascone scored to regain her team’s lead.

 BC captain Shea Baker picked up a green card that put BU at a man advantage.
 Once again, the Terriers worked to respond to the BC goal with a goal of their own.
-BU attack, Izabella Amonte shot and scored on BC net to make the score 2–2 at 11:21.
+BU attacker, Izabella Amonte, shot and scored on BC’s net to make the score 2–2 at 11:21.

 And the Eagles continued to fight to regain the lead.

-With the lead back in the BC’s favor, the Eagles would not be slowing down.
-They continued to put pressure on the BU defense and look for chances to increase their lead.
+With the lead back in BC’s favor, the Eagles would not slow down.
+They continued to pressure the BU defense and look for chances to increase their lead.

-BU used their faceoff win as Terrier’s Amonte began to close the scoring gap when she landed a shot in BC net 46 seconds into the frame.
-And the Eagles refused to watch its lead diminish and immediately fought to further extend it.
+BU used their faceoff win as the Terrier’s Amonte began to close the scoring gap when she landed a shot in the BC net 46 seconds into the frame.

-As the second quarter winded down, BC’s Devon Russell earned a free-position shot that she used to score on the BU net—closing out the first half with a score of 13–5 with 2:12 left to play.
+As the second quarter winded down, BC’s Devon Russell earned a free-position shot and converted—closing out the first half with a score of 13–5.

 The Terriers were looking for any hope to come back from the growing scoring deficit.
 But BC stopped any possibility of doing just that.

-And Giulia Collarusso rattled the Eagles’ final goal of the game off an Avery Hudson assist—ending the game 21–6.
+Giulia Colarusso rattled the Eagles’ final goal off an Avery Hudson assist, ending the game 21–6.

 When asked about her players’ performance after the game, Walker-Weinstein mentioned Herod.